Nuclear disarmament and non-proliferation

 As a result of this lack of progress, the UN General Assembly passed a Canadian-led resolution in 2012 that created an FMCT Group of Government Experts (GGE), which made recommendations on possible aspects of an FMCT.
 The GGE met from 2014 to 2015 under Canadian chairpersonship, and its consensus report contains the most recent and relevant thinking on the substance of a future treaty.
 In Conference, the UN General Assembly passed another Canadian resolution, co-sponsored by Germany and the Netherlands, creating a 25-member High-Level FMCT Expert Preparatory Group to build on the work of the GGE and to make recommendations on substantive elements of a treaty, in advance of its negotiation.

 Participation in the GGE and the Preparatory Group was geographically diverse and inclusive.
-All five Nuclear Weapons States as recognized by the Nuclear Non-Proliferation Treaty (NPT), India, and 19 Non-Nuclear Weapons States participated.
+All five Nuclear-Weapons States as recognized by the NPT, India, and 19 Non-Nuclear Weapons States participated.
 The Preparatory Group’s work was linked to the broader UN General Assembly through two open-ended informal consultative meetings which were held in New York in March 2017 and February 2018.
 This unique mechanism helped to engage the broader UN membership in the work of the Preparatory Group.

 At its final meeting in June 2018, the Preparatory Group succeeded in negotiating a robust consensus report recommending elements of a future treaty.
 Canada continues to support the commencement of formal negotiations in the Conference on Disarmament on a treaty that will help end the nuclear arms races worldwide.